Looking good in the garden this month

 Sedum flower imageSedums

-Succulent leaves, topped with salmon-pink flower heads in summer, maturing to pinkish-bronze then coppery-red in autumn.
+Succulent leaves, topped with salmon-pink flower-heads in summer, maturing to pinkish-bronze then coppery-red in autumn.
 This versatile perennial is a perfect filler plant for a sunny, well-drained spot.
 A valuable late source of nectar for butterflies and bees, the dried flower heads provide structure and colour in the winter garden.

 Leave a Reply